quangnd/js-datastructures-algorithm/proplem-solving-patterns/README.md

   ```
   Check `same_naive.js` and `same_refactored.js` to see details.
 Also have a look in `anagram_frequency_counter.js`.

+2. **Multiple pointers**
+- Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
+- Very efficient for solving problems with minimal space complexity as well

+3. **Sliding window**
+- This pattern involves creating a window which can either be an array or number from one position to another.
+- Depending on a certain condition, the window either increases or closes (and a new window is created)
+- Very useful for keeping track of a subset of data in an array/string etc.

 ## References
 - [Problem solving patterns slides](https://cs.slides.com/colt_steele/problem-solving-patterns#/)